 - Enterprise-oriented and less telco-centric: geared for large-scale IoT deployments with global connectivity requirements that can be restricted by vendor lock-ins.

-- While the eSIM IoT component eIM can communicate with any SM-DP+ device (eg. SGP.22: eSIM Consumer), eSIM IoT is not “backward compatible” with eSIM M2M and there are no standardized migration processes for migration to eSIM IoT from eSIM M2M.
+- While the eSIM IoT component eIM can communicate with any SM-DP+ (eg. SGP.22: eSIM Consumer), eSIM IoT is not “backward compatible” with eSIM M2M and there are no standardized migration processes for migration to eSIM IoT from eSIM M2M.

 → Download our free cheat sheet for a quick reference to basic technical information about the GSMA SGP.32: eSIM IoT, including a checklist for the next steps to prepare your IoT deployment for SGP.32